killown/waypanel/tools/README.md

-# Waypanel Scraper Guide
+# Using Scraper tool to build waypanel plugins

-This tool aggregates the Waypanel project source code into a single, formatted text file to provide high-fidelity context for AI coding assistants.
+This document explains how to use the `scraper.py` tool to generate a context file that allows an AI to build Waypanel plugins while adhering to strict architectural rules.

 ## 1\.
 Generate the Context File

 Run the script from your terminal at the project root.
-It automatically excludes `.venv`, `build`, and egg-info directories.

-    # Navigate to project root
-    cd ~/G/w

-    # Run the scraper
     python3 tools/scraper.py --input . --output waypanel_context.txt

 **Parameters:**